mariannekenney/penguin/README.md

 The custom frontend code is organized within a `src` folder, structured as follows:

-- `style.scss` — The main stylesheet
+- `style.css` — The main stylesheet
 - `site/` — Contains JavaScript and HTML files related to *site pages* (pages managed by Penguin)
 - `system/` — Contains JavaScript and HTML files related to *system pages* (pages managed by Wild Apricot)